TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

   └── nwsapi@2.2.14
 ```

-* `nwsapi` is a dependency of `jsdom`
-* jsdom requires nwsapi ^2.2.12
-* Looks like a bad nwsapi update which I can safely roll back
-* I added `nwsapi` to my package.json and excluded the bad version
+Surprise, `nwsapi` is a dependency of `jsdom`.
+However, `jsdom` 25 only requires `nwsapi` 2.2.12 or later.
+It looks like this is a bad `nwsapi` update which I can safely roll back.
+I added `nwsapi` to my package.json and excluded the bad version.

 ```json
   "devDependencies": {